-A. Policy about applying state law time limits to common-law (non-ceremonial) marriages
+SSA policy on applying state law time limits to common-law marriages represents a

 A state administrative, judicial, or other proceeding may include: